 Wondering how you can stand out to recruiters?

-We sat down for 5 minutes with SD's lead Talent Partner Claudia, picking her brain on everything from her journey in recruitment to what makes a CV stand out to recruiters...
+We sat down for 5 minutes with SD's Talent Partner Manager Claudia, picking her brain on everything from her journey in recruitment to what makes a CV stand out to recruiters...

 How did you get into recruitment?

 Once COVID hit, it felt like the right time to head back to “sunny” Melbourne, but not a great time to commit to the travel industry.
-I found myself wondering if I would ever find another workplace which combined 1. my love for leading high performing teams, and 2. my love for working with people that don’t take themselves too seriously.
+I found myself wondering if I would ever find another workplace that combined (1). my love for leading high-performing teams, and (2). my love for working with people who don’t take themselves too seriously.
 I needn’t have been too worried though.
 Enter – recruitment.
 And the rest, as they say, is history…

 What is your favourite thing about working in recruitment?